 When all sections are complete, and the reference and application have been approved, an application is ready to be sent to UCAS.
 A quick link to identify applications 'Ready to send' is located in 'Application management'.
 It is important to do this in plenty of time, and not leave it to the day of the deadline.
 See adviser portal guidance.

-Top tip - In 2021, 557,769 applications were submitted before the January deadline - 79% of these were linked to centres.
+In 2022 479,117 applications were submitted before the January deadline.
 Those submitted after deadline would have been considered late, and may not have been considered equally by universities and colleges.